joyrex2001/kubedock/README.md

 Volumes are one-way copies and emphemeral.
 This typically means, any data that is written into the volume is not available locally.
 This also means that mounts to devices, or sockets are not supported (e.g. mounting a docker-socket).
 Volumes that point to a single file will be converted to a configmap (and is implicitly read-only always).

-Copying data from a running container back towards the client is not supported either.
+Copying data from a running container back towards the client is supported either, but only works if the container running has tar available.
 Also be aware that copying data towards a container will implicitly start the container.
 This is different compared to a real docker api, where a container can be in an unstarted state.
 To 'workaround' this, use a volume instead.
+Alternatively kubedock can be started with `--pre-archive`, which will convert copy statements of single files to configmaps when the container is started yet.
+This will implicitly make the target file read-only, and may not work in all use-cases (hence it's not the default).

 ## Networking